Below the images of Cordyceps and allies we encountered during the April 2015 Mushroaming Colombia tour.

 Link to the 2017 Colombia Mushroaming tour

-A Cordyceps species close to Cordyceps militaris.
-This Cordyceps grew over 50 stromata (=fruiting bodies) out of this giant beetle larva (10cm+) seen in Rio Claro, Antioquia, Colombia.
+An impressive Blackwellomyces pseudomilitaris.
+This Cordyceps grew over 50 stromata (= fruiting bodies) out of this giant beetle larva (10cm+) seen in Rio Claro, Antioquia, Colombia.

 A Moelleriella sp. teleomorph.
 Its anamorph looks similar to an Aschersonia (see below).
 Moelleriella is an entomophagous fungi in the Clavacipitaceae family, famous for containing ergot, Claviceps purpurea.
 Moelleriella spp. are pathogens of scale-insects and white-flies (incl. aphids).
 Here it grows its fruiting body right around the devoured insect.
 A detailed paper on Moelleriella and associates can be found here.

 Aschersonia sp. is another entomophagous fungus that is feeding on tiny Hemiptera insects, like aphids and leaf hoppers.

 A close up of another Aschersonia species.
 Using DNA sequencing it turns out some Aschersonia species are the anamorph of Moelleriella, some of Hypocrella, something that needs to be straightened out.

 The long-dead Ophiocordyceps unilateralis gr. fruiting body growing out of the Zombie ant is already grown over by an algae.